-You could visit New York a thousand times, with its myriad attractions and cultural oddities, and never encounter a person as passionate about exploring the city by bike as Vincent Ribeiro.
+You could visit New York a thousand times and go to all its known landmarks.
+But when it comes to bike tips, you will never encounter a person as passionate about exploring the city by bike as Vincent Ribeiro.

 His enthusiasm is infectious.
 After decades spent living and riding here, it’s obvious that Vincent’s appreciation for New York has grown up right alongside his understanding of it – so much so that we’ve opted to omit our usual narrative voice in order to give him free reign over the subject of cycling and the city.